Adhoori Aurat: Reception

-It was very popular in the masses and was high in trps throughout its airing.
+It was very popular in the masses and was high in TRPs throughout its airing.
 Its average TRP is 4.5, which is high, as TRPs used to be low in 2013 and before summers, due to intense electricity loadshedding.
 All the actors were critically acclaimed for their stellar performances.
-Faysal Qureshi did his best to his negative role while Ayeza Khan won hearts for millions of people throughout the world for a positive heartwinning role.
+Faisal Qureshi and Ayeza Khan's performances as antagonist and protagonist respectively were critically acclaimed.